 Gabriel Urbain Fauré was born in Pamiers in the Départment of Ariège on May 12, 1845, and died in Paris on November 4, 1924.
 He wrote the Pavane in 1886, and it was first performed in Paris on April 28, 1888, under the baton of Jules Danbé.
-The San Francisco Symphony first performed the piece in February 1965, with Paul Paray conducting; most recently, in March 2003, the Pavane was heard here as the final movement of Fauré’s Masques et Bergamasques, with Frans Brüggen conducting.
+The San Francisco Symphony first performed the piece in February 1965, with Paul Paray conducting, and most recently, in June 2012, with Michael Tilson Thomas conducting.
 The score calls for an orchestra of two flutes, two oboes, two clarinets, two bassoons, two horns, and strings.
-Duration: about six minutes.
+Performance time: about six minutes.

 The pavan was a sixteenth- and seventeenth-century court dance of Italian origin, in duple meter, and stately in tempo and spirit.
 Thoinot Arbeau, whose Orchésographie (1588-89) is the Renaissance textbook on dance, mentions that it was often used for formal processions at weddings, assemblies of guilds, and the like, as well as for dancing.
 The most famous modern pavan is Ravel's Pavane pour une infante défunte (his Mother Goose includes a Pavane de la belle au bois dormant, a Pavan for Sleeping Beauty), and those gravely tender measures undoubtedly owe something to the Pavane of his master, Fauré.